 When you see this attempt to make an unauthorized purchase, you can tap or click the button to turn off Sally’s commercial debit card on your laptop or mobile device instantly.
 Sally will no longer be able to use the card that you have given her.
 If you decide to end her employment, your ability to turn her card off means that you will not have to worry about retrieving the card from her.

 Managing the hows, whats, wheres, and whens of spending

-Keeping control of your business’s expenses means that you should be able to control how much each employee can spend, where your employees can spend it, when your money can be spent, and what your employees can use their cards to buy.
-Bento for Business Visa debit cards offer you the ability to do all of these things.
+Keeping control of your business’s expenses means that you should be able to control how much each employee can spend, where your employees can spend it when your money can be spent, and what your employees can use their cards to buy.
+Bento for Business Visa debit cards offers you the ability to do all of these things.

 You can decide how much money that you want to place on each card and then set daily spending limits on it.
 You can also choose to turn the cards off whenever your employees are not working.
 You can choose to limit certain cards to only being able to be used to make purchases from a specific vendor.
 Finally, you can limit the items that can be purchased with each commercial debit card.

 Why Bento for Business is a great solution